Love and Monsters Featured Image

 In an age where doomscrolling and anxiety are at an all-time high for a lot of people, fears of the world ending don’t sound so farfetched anymore.
 People have gotten into a habit of loudly catastrophizing inside echo chambers, and those concerns cross the threshold between reality and fiction, again and again.
 Love and Monsters is guilty of capitalizing on these unavoidable worries, yes, but writers Brian Duffield and Matthew Robinson do so in a way that feels less apocalyptic and more uplifting.

-Love And Monsters Dylan O'Brien
+Love and Monsters Dylan O'Brien

 There’s so much to like here — a charismatic protagonist, a catalog of freakish creatures enlivened by top-tier visual effects, enchanting cinematography thanks to Lachlan Milne (Hunt for the WilderpeopleStranger Things), a lovable canine hero who steals the show — that it’s impossible to not recommend the movie to anyone looking for something low-risk yet still exciting and rewarding.